Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Raccoon repellents are usually made of very pungent, strong-smelling materials that are offensive to this animal’s senses.
 Ammonia, spices, and vinegar keep raccoons away, but if you want something commercial-grade, you might want to try concentrate solutions.

 Take Repels-All Animal Repellent Concentrate, for instance.
-This product’s active ingredients include putrescent whole egg solids, cloves, and garlic oil.
+This product’s active ingredients include whole egg solids, cloves, and garlic oil.

 It also contains vinegar, urea, and wintergreen oil.
 This unique blend irritates the animal’s nasal passages, triggers the flight response.
 The animal smells it and leaves your property alone.